cronosun/tyres/README.md

     public void testTranslations() {
         // validate the bundle (will for example detect missing translations). resources.validate(MyMessages.class, Set.of(Locale.UK));

-        var bundle = resources.get(MyMessages.class);
+        // get the bundle - can also be injected, if you're using spring or a different DI framework. var bundle = resources.get(MyMessages.class);

         var msg1 = bundle.missingAmount().get(Locale.UK);
         assertEquals("Amount is required!", msg1);